When it comes to safety of your money most people focus regulation and technical safeguards.

 Part 3 – Other risk factors

-Possibly the biggest risk for your money when it comes to dealing with money transfers is third party risk.
+Possibly the biggest risk for your money when it comes to dealing with money transfers is third party risk and money transfer scams.

 The reality of a money transfer is that the money transfer company only has your funds for a short amount of time.